As a beginner trader, one of the first trading systems I tested was based on moving averages, RSI, and Fibonacci levels.

 I eventually found the system to be unprofitable (for me, at least), so I moved on and looked for new systems to test.

-To this day, almost 10 years later, I continue to test systems on a regular basis.
+To this day, more than 10 years later, I continue to test systems on a regular basis.

 The difference is that now, I have a much better understanding of the market than I did when I first started out.